 - I was married for 25 years to the most amazing evangelist and man, Dr. Raouf Ghattas.

-- I am blessed to be the mother of two wonderful young men, David and Nathan.
+- I am blessed to be the mother of two wonderful young men, and mother-in-law to their beautiful wives.

 - I have written several books, including one with my husband, A Christian Guide to the Qur’an.

 - I’m even a librarian and serve as Branch Manager of Linebaugh Public Library, in Murfreesboro, TN.

 So, there you have it – a life that is all over the spectrum of life and travel and grief and blessing.
 There will be two verses to guide my focus in this platform, and they are both found in Jeremiah (my favorite prophet), chapter 29: